 Estate plans determine what happens if you or your spouse becomes incapacitated or dies.
 Your postnuptial agreement should be incorporated into your estate plan in a way that children from a previous marriage, future spouses, and other issues are considered.

-Process of Creating a Postnuptial Agreement
+Process of Creating a Postnuptial Agreement in Pennsylvania

 Standing by your side throughout the entire legal process